Steerable Visual Representations: Additional Qualitative and Quantitative Results

 \subsubsection{Layer-wise Effects of Text Conditioning}

 To further analyze how text conditioning reshapes the global image representation, we measure the divergence ($1-\cos(Z_v^{(\ell)}, \tilde{Z}_v^{(\ell)})$) between intermediate representations produced by \model{} ($Z_v$) and its underlying vanilla ViT ($\tilde{Z}_v$) after each transformer block $\ell$.
 Divergence is averaged across all COCO validation images conditioned on a randomly selected object present in the scene.

-As illustrated in Figure~\ref{fig:feature_divergence}, divergence is already non-zero in the early-to-mid layers, indicating that the text signal is incorporated throughout the encoding process.
+As illustrated in \cref{fig:feature_divergence}, divergence is already non-zero in the early-to-mid layers, indicating that the text signal is incorporated throughout the encoding process.
 It grows most strongly in later blocks, consistent with the view that earlier ViT layers primarily encode lower-level visual structure while later layers capture higher-level semantics \cite{ghiasi2022visiontransformerslearnvisual}.
-However, the divergence profile is backbone-dependent: SteerDINOv2 remains close to its base model until the final blocks and then departs sharply; SteerSigLIP diverges slowly and gradually throughout; while SteerMAE diverges strongly in intermediate layers but converges back toward the original MAE space in the final blocks, suggesting that text conditioning enriches MAE's features with semantic structure before returning them to the original representation space.
+However, the divergence profile is backbone-dependent.
+SteerDINOv2 remains close to its base model until the final blocks and then departs sharply.
+SteerMAE diverges slowly and gradually throughout while SteerSigLIP diverges strongly in intermediate layers but converges back toward the original SigLIP space in the final blocks.